p1nkun1c0rns/awesomeness/README.md

 - [Doppler](https://www.doppler.com/) - Sync environment variables at scale
 - [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) - A reverse proxy and static file server that provides authentication using Providers (Google, GitHub, and others) to validate accounts by email, domain or group.
 - [vouch-proxy](https://github.com/vouch/vouch-proxy) - An SSO solution for Nginx using the auth_request module.
 Vouch Proxy can protect all of your websites at once.
+- [berglas](https://github.com/GoogleCloudPlatform/berglas) - A tool for managing secrets on Google Cloud

 ## Networking